How to Wholesale Real Estate: Example Deal

 Step 3: Make an offer to the seller

-You want to make an offer that will help out your business right?
+You want to make an offer that will help out your wholesaling business in making profit.
 Your asking price should be lower than what the seller probably expects to get for the house.

-It’s your call how much lower to go than what your gut is telling you the house is worth or what your realtor advises but ultimately expect to get declined the majority of the time.
+It’s your call how much lower to go than what your gut is telling you the house is worth or what your realtor advises.
+But ultimately expect to get declined the majority of the time by the seller.
+Offer rejections by the seller is normal in investment real estate.

-Some sellers will counter offer and some will accept depending on how motivated they are.
-Construct your offer so that you can profit and your end buyer can profit.
+Some sellers will counter offer you and some will accept your first offer you send them depending on how motivated they are.
+Construct your purchase offer so that you can profit and your end buyer can profit.

 Work backwards figuring out how much profit your end buyer will want in order to accept the deal and then add in your fee.
 Without an end buyer you have no wholesale business so consider their needs.